 Running the project through the Eurogia+ cluster enabled the Airbus team, which led the project, to connect with major industrial companies like SAFT and AEGPower Solution.
+The project partners from both participating countries benefited from funding: in France the Direction Générale des Entreprises (DGE) supported the French participation, the German part of the project was funded by the Federal Ministry for Economic Affairs and Energy (BMWi).
 “Together we were able to realise a concrete demonstrator that worked perfectly,” says Bourgeais.
 “And because this solution has been developed by a team of strong reputable companies, we are able to go to the market with confidence.”

 The finalised concept combines renewable energy sources with multiple power storage technologies.
 For example, LI-Ion batteries can be used for short storage periods (up to a couple of days), while hydrogen batteries can be used for longer storage (for weeks or months.)
 The concept can be easily transported and deployed on isolated sites to provide energy for, say, telecommunications, rural electrification or even humanitarian missions.
 Other potential markets including border protection, disaster recovery and military mobility, and estimated CO2 savings have been put at 45 tonnes per year for a 2kW site.